c-maine/newspaper_bias_project/README.md

 Short description of project

- - With this github repository you can create a tool that collects data from newsAPI (https://newsapi.org/) and stores it in an existing AWS Maria DB server; specifically the newspaper source and countries tagged.
+ - With this github repository you can create a tool that collects data from NewsAPI (https://newsapi.org/) and stores it in an existing AWS Maria DB server; specifically the newspaper source and countries tagged.
 Following this, the tool visualises the data in a dashboard showing the frequency of country-mentions per newspaper.
 If you are lucky, this tool will also conduct a sentiment analysis of the countries discussed.

 Steps